luraess/parallel-gpu-workshop-JuliaCon21/README.md

 By the end of this workshop, you will:
 - Have high-performance nonlinear PDE GPU solvers;
-- Have a Julia code that achieves similar performance than legacy codes (C, CUDA, MPI);
+- Have a Julia code that achieves similar performance than legacy codes (C/CUDA C + MPI);
 - Be able to leverage the computing power of modern GPU accelerated servers and supercomputers.

 ⤴️ [_back to content_](#content)